bean-mhm/digit-recognition/README.md

 This project uses the
 [MNIST Handwritten Digits Dataset](https://yann.lecun.com/exdb/mnist/) for training and testing a neural network.
+The MNIST dataset contains tens of thousands of 28x28 images of handwritten digits along with their labels.
 The dataset is not included in the repository for license issues.
 The user may create a subdirectory in the program's binary directory named "MNIST" and copy the 4 IDX files there at their own risk.

 You can download the latest build in [releases](https://github.com/bean-mhm/digit-recognition/releases).